The 2022 Nissan Maxima Falls Short Compared to Its Competitors

-Consumer Reports is unimpressed with Nissan’s newest addition to the Maxima line of sporty luxury sedans.
-In fact, the Maxima received an overall score of 79, the lowest score in the segment of close rivals.
+Many critics are unimpressed with Nissan’s newest addition to the Maxima line of sporty luxury sedans.
+In fact, the Maxima received review scores well under the model’s segment of close rivals.
 The sedan fails as both a sporty four-door corner carver and a luxury prospect for customers in the market.
 Here is a look at how the 2022 Nissan Maxima still falls short of rivals like the Toyota Avalon and Chevrolet Impala.

 The 2022 Nissan Maxima doesn’t perform quite as well as you might expect

 Nissan billed the new Maxima as a nimble and agile sporty luxury sedan capable of cornering with confidence.
 According to Consumer Reports, however, the handling was devoid of feedback.
 On top of the numb steering, the suspension lacks tunability, and body roll prevails when pushing the large sedan through corners.

 The lack of steering sensation at cornering speeds is not the only issue Consumer Reports had with the new Nissan Maxima.
 The big Nissan reportedly fights its driver to move in parking situations, creating a worse-of-both-worlds scenario.
 In addition to sluggish and unresponsive handling qualities, the Maxima’s ride left something to be desired.
 Testers reported feeling bumps and imperfections in the road frequently, a disappointment for a supposed luxury vehicle.

 The Nissan Maxima offers a cramped driving position, a tight back seat, and hindered visibility

 Consumer Reports found that, despite the overall size of the four-door sedan, some of the interior space was lacking.
 First, design quirks like the center console and antiquated foot control parking brake cramp the driving position.
 Next, the back seats, although available with optional heating, are tight, considering the dimensions of the new Nissan Maxima.